 Segantini in Savognin

-Follow in the footsteps of world-renowned artist Giovanni Segantini on a one- to two-hour walking tour of Savognin, discovering the landscape and motifs that once inspired his paintings.
+Follow the footsteps of the world-famous artist Giovanni Segantini in a one- to two-hour walk through Savognin and discover the landscapes and motifs that once inspired his paintings.

-Giovanni Segantini lived with his family in Savognin from 1886 to 1894.
+Giovanni Segantini lived in Savognin with his family from 1886 to 1894.
 He was already a successful artist during his lifetime.
-Many of his great works were created in Savognin.
-Savognin is now located in Parc Ela, the largest nature park in Switzerland.
-Segantini discovered more than 100 years ago what still distinguishes the area today.
-He was fascinated by the mountain landscape and the clear light in the mountains, was interested in the animals and the people who worked outdoors and was inspired by nature.
+Many of his major works were created in Savognin.
+Today, Savognin is located in Parc Ela, the largest nature park in Switzerland.
+Segantini discovered more than 100 years ago what still characterizes the area today.
+He was fascinated by the mountain landscape and the clear light in the mountains, was interested in the animals and the people working outdoors, and drew inspiration from nature.

 Details